Build a complete Project

 }

-}If your bundle folder names does not match your bundle name, you can use the name key to map the folder to the bundle name.
+}If your bundle folder name does not match your bundle name, you can use the name key to map the folder to the bundle name.

 {